Mary Bagot Stack: Mass market

 Her big innovation was to move from small, private classes to a mass-market movement.
 In 1930 this grew into a commercial enterprise, the Women's League of Health and Beauty, using the YMCA's Regent Street premises.
 Public displays in London garnered publicity, and more centres started in 1932 in Bromley, Southend, Slough, Bournemouth, Croydon, Birmingham, Glasgow followed by Ayr, Paisley and Edinburgh and finally franchised centres all over the UK.
 The Women's League of Health and Beauty classes included elements from dance, callisthenics, and remedial, slimming, and rhythmical exercise to music.
 The League published its own magazine, Mother and Daughter, from 1933 to 1935 with content on pacifism and feminist political discussion as well as general self-improvement.
 Her book Building the Body Beautiful - The Bagot Stack stretch-and-swing system was published in 1931.

 The organisation has been described as the most popular female physical culture organization in Britain.
 The league adapted eugenicist terms and saw women as "natural race builders".
 They aimed to promote "racial health" through physical exercise.
 The organisation grew rapidly so that by 1934 there were 47,000 members but this had grown to 166,000 in 1937.
-Her daughter Prunella, along with others, continued promoting this exercise system so that what is now called the "Flexercise" movement continues as a national fitness programme in the UK.
+Her daughter Prunella, along with others, continued promoting this exercise system so that what is now called the Flexercise movement continues as a national fitness programme in the UK.

 Personal life

-Mary Meta (Mollie) Bagot Stack was born 12 June 1883 in Dublin to parents from the Irish Protestant professional class.
+Stack was born on 12 June 1883 in Dublin, to parents from the Irish Protestant professional class.
 Her father was a dentist, Richard Theodore Stack (d.
 1909).
 She contracted rheumatic fever at the age of 17.
 She married in 1909 (Albert Thomas James McCreery, a doctor) but this was short-lived ending in divorce.
 She married again on 10 March 1912 to a third cousin, Edward Hugh Bagot Stack (1884 - 1914), a captain in the Gurkha Rifles, who was killed in the First World War.
 She travelled with him to India, living in Lansdowne, a hill station near the Himalayas, but returned to the UK at the outbreak of war with her newborn daughter.
-She died in London 26 January 1935, aged 50 after suffering from thyroid cancer.
+She died in London on 26 January 1935, aged 51 after suffering from thyroid cancer.

 Her first child died at birth in 1913.
 The second, Ann Prunella, was born in India on 28 July 1914.